Adding an FX Spread/Markup

 Using your own internal mechanism, you can calculate and add a markup to the client_rate from the response payload in step 2.
 You can then display this marked-up rate including the appropriate buy/sell amounts, also known as the "all in price" (client_buy_amount or client_sell_amount, depending on which side is fixed) to your end customer for final approval before executing the conversion request.

-For our example, let's say you want to markup the client_rate by 0.5%.
-In this case, the rate that you would display to the end customer would be approximately 0.8097.
+For our example, let’s say you want to markup the client_rate by 0.5%.

-0.8057 + (0.005 X 0.8057) = 0.8097
+Example: 0.8057 + (0.005 × 0.8057) = 0.8097

 Since the buy-side of the rate request was fixed in step 2 (by setting the fixed_side to “buy”), we need to reflect the markup in the client_sell_amount parameter.
 This should be displayed to your customer within your UI for approval and included in the conversion request as detailed in step 4.